 3. Open the terminal/file.
 It depends on the VPN you select.
 Some VPNs would require you to enter commands in the terminal to start.
 For other VPNs, you’ll just need to double-click the .exe file.
 All the VPNs in our list offer step-by-step installation guides, so you only need to copy and paste the commands they’ve mentioned.

 4. Navigate or sign in.
 You’ll need your username, password, and an activation code to start.
 Even if your VPN doesn’t require signing up, you’ll require the device authentication password to provide the VPN permission to connect.

-5. Connect to a VPN server in New Zealand.
+5. Connect to a VPN server.
 If your VPN supports CLI, you must first pull up the entire list of commands right after installation.
 If your VPN supports GUI, you’ll just need to click the power icon.